Trinidad and Tobago: Transport

 The transport system in Trinidad and Tobago consists of a dense network of highways and roads across both major islands, ferries connecting Port of Spain with Scarborough and San Fernando, and international airports on both islands.
 The Uriah Butler Highway, Churchill Roosevelt Highway and the Sir Solomon Hochoy Highway links the island of Trinidad together, whereas the Claude Noel Highway is the only major highway in Tobago.
 Public transportation options on land are public buses, private taxis and minibuses.
 By sea, the options are inter-island ferries and inter-city water taxis.

 The island of Trinidad is served by Piarco International Airport located in Piarco, which opened on 8 January 1931.
 Sitting at an elevation of 17.4 m above sea level, it comprises an area of 680 ha and has a runway of 3200 m.
 The airport consists of two terminals, the North Terminal and the South Terminal.
 The older South Terminal underwent renovations in 2009 for use as a VIP entrance point during the fifth Summit of the Americas.
 The North Terminal was completed in 2001, and consists of 14-second-level aircraft gates with jetways for international flights, two ground-level domestic gates and 82 ticket counter positions.
 Piarco International Airport was named the Best Airport in the Caribbean in 2023 by international air transport rating organisation Skytrax.
 According to the Trinidad and Tobago Guardian "This is the third consecutive year that Piarco has copped this award."

 The state-owned Caribbean Airlines is the largest in the region.

-In 2008, the passenger throughput at Piarco International Airport was approximately 2.6 million.
-It is the seventh busiest airport in the Caribbean and the third busiest in the English-speaking Caribbean, after Sangster International Airport and Lynden Pindling International Airport.
 Caribbean Airlines, the national airline, operates its main hub at the Piarco International Airport and services the Caribbean, the United States, Canada and South America.
 The airline is wholly owned by the Government of Trinidad and Tobago.
 After an additional cash injection of US$50 million, the Trinidad and Tobago government acquired the Jamaican airline Air Jamaica on 1 May 2010, with a 6–12-month transition period to follow.

 The Island of Tobago is served by the A.N.R.
 Robinson International Airport in Crown Point.
 This airport has regular services to North America and Europe.
 There are regular flights between the two islands, with fares being heavily subsidised by the Government.

 Trinidad was formerly home to a railway network, however this was closed down in 1968.
 There have been talks to build a new railway on the islands, though nothing yet has come of this.

 According to an article in the Trinidad Guardian, Trinidad and Tobago has about 500 vehicles for every 1000 persons.
 It also gives a Central Bank estimate of US$300.8 million spent by automotive companies in 2024 with around 13% being for vehicle imports from South Korea.